api-platform/docs/core/dto.md

 ## Using DTOs Inside Resources

-Because Api Platform can (de)normalize anything in the supported formats (`jsonld`, `jsonapi`, `hal`, etc.), you can use any object you want inside resources.
+Because API Platform can (de)normalize anything in the supported formats (`jsonld`, `jsonapi`, `hal`, etc.), you can use any object you want inside resources.
 For example, let's say that the `Book` has an `attribute` property that can't be represented by a resource, we can do the following:

 ```php
 <?php